jianxunbak/Assignment-3.2/lesson.md

 System.out.println("!isTrue: " + !isTrue);
 ```

+Observe the output of the above code.
+What is the difference between pre and post increment/decrement?

 #### Pre vs Post Increment/Decrement:

 Pre-increment/decrement operators increment/decrement the value of the variable **before** returning the value.